luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 - [DEXSeq](https://bioconductor.org/packages/release/bioc/html/DEXSeq.html): focused on differential exon usage.
 [Vignette](http://127.0.0.1:12657/library/DEXSeq/doc/DEXSeq.pdf).
 - JunctionSeq is like DEXSeq with junction reads included (and is written by the QoRTs team).
 JunctionSeq vignette - they have a great walkthrough that ... walks you through the whole process from beginning to end inc. QoRTs
-- [rMATS](http://rnaseq-mats.sourceforge.net/): useful for comparing with other ENCODE datasets
+- [rMATS](http://rnaseq-mats.sourceforge.net/): useful for comparing with other ENCODE datasets. only lists novel events that use annotated splice sites
 - [MISO](http://genes.mit.edu/burgelab/miso/):Bayesian inference to estimate the probability for a read to be issued from a particular isoform. supplies confidence intervals (CIs) for: (i) estimating of exon and isoform abundance, (ii) identifying differential expression.
 It can be applied for analyzing isoform regulation.
 - MAJIQ is also good but parsing the output is a bit annoying (but the default was the best looking one of the lot!)
 - Whippet is new and lightweight, but you can't really see what it is up to or the reads it has aligned (edited)
 - [LeafCutter](https://www.nature.com/articles/s41588-017-0004-9) https://github.com/davidaknowles/leafcutter
 - [IsoformSwitchAnalyzeR](https://bioconductor.org/packages/release/bioc/vignettes/IsoformSwitchAnalyzeR/inst/doc/IsoformSwitchAnalyzeR.html#overview-of-alternative-splicing-workflow)
 - [IR Finder](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-017-1184-4)
-- SUPPA
+- SUPPA2: only able to detect AS events that are in the annotation
 - [DARTS]([https://github.com/Xinglab/DARTS](https://github.com/Xinglab/DARTS) [https://www.nature.com/articles/s41592-019-0351-9](https://www.nature.com/articles/s41592-019-0351-9) uses deep learning to analyse alternative splicing
 - [Cuffdiff](http://cufflinks.cbcb.umd.edu/manual.html#cuffdiff), [ALEXA-seq](http://www.alexaplatform.org/alexa_seq/), [MISO](http://genes.mit.edu/burgelab/miso/), [SplicingCompass](http://www.ichip.de/software/SplicingCompass.html), [Flux Capacitor](http://flux.sammeth.net/capacitor.html), [JuncBASE](http://compbio.berkeley.edu/proj/juncbase/Home.html), [DEXSeq](http://bioconductor.org/packages/2.11/bioc/html/DEXSeq.html), [MATS](http://rnaseq-mats.sourceforge.net/), [SpliceR](http://www.bioconductor.org/packages/2.13/bioc/html/spliceR.html), [FineSplice](http://nar.oxfordjournals.org/content/early/2014/02/25/nar.gku166.full), [ARH-seq](http://nar.oxfordjournals.org/content/early/2014/06/11/nar.gku495.full),